MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-adrms.md

 ### Update the FileEngine::Settings to use AD RMS with an explicit endpoint

-If the DNS SRV record for MDE is not published, or an identity is not available for service discovery, then the engine must be set to protection only and the explicit cloud endpoint URL provided via `SetProtectionCloudEndpointBaseUrl()`.
+If the DNS SRV record for MDE isn't published, or an identity isn't available for service discovery, then the engine must be set to protection only and the explicit cloud endpoint URL provided via `SetProtectionCloudEndpointBaseUrl()`.

 ```cpp
 FileEngine::Settings engineSettings("", "");